civic-data-design-lab/16_11.S947/week6/06_part1_front_end_environments.md

 <!-- ... -->
 ```

 A basic page, all together, will look like this.
 This will look awfully similar to week 1.
-Copy and paste this into a blank text document, and save it in your **github.io** repository as *hello-world.html*.
+Copy and paste this into a blank text document, and save it in your **github.io/website** repository as *index.html*.
+This will now become the main page for you website.

 ```xml
 <!DOCTYPE html>